NelsenEW/espdrone-clients/docs/dev_info_client.md

-This page contains generic information about various topics that might be interesting while developing for the Crazyflie Python client.
-The same kind of information is available here for the Crazyflie Python API.
+This page contains generic information about various topics that might be interesting while developing for the Espdrone Python client.
+The same kind of information is available here for the Espdrone Python API.

 Here\'s a quick overview: